gboeing/osmnx/README.md

   * Visualize travel distance and travel time with isoline and isochrone maps
   * Plot figure-ground diagrams of street networks and building footprints

-To get started with sample code and demos, see the [examples](https://github.com/gboeing/osmnx-examples) repo and read the [documentation](https://osmnx.readthedocs.io/) for package usage details.
+All of these features are demonstrated in the [examples](https://github.com/gboeing/osmnx-examples) repo and documented in the [documentation](https://osmnx.readthedocs.io/).
 Feature development details are in the change log.
 Read the [journal article](https://geoffboeing.com/publications/osmnx-complex-street-networks/) for further technical details.